Pandoors/Edmonds-Karp-Maxflow-Algorithm/README.md

 there are nodes that are connected to this nth node, where - because graph is oriented - edges are "coming out" of this nth node and poiniting to all nodes in brackets.
 If there is no edges starting at a node, we simply leave "[]" brackets.
-Also at second position in [vertex, weight] bracket we pass weight
+Also at second position in [vertex, weight] bracket we pass weight.

+You can use already created .json files or create new ones.
+Make sure You put them in /adjacency_lists directory where the examples are.

 Example:
 ```python